Band spectrum singularities for Schr\"odinger operators: Dispersion Surfaces of Schr o dinger Operators: General Theory

 \section{Dispersion Surfaces of Schr{\"o}dinger Operators: General Theory}

-The rest of this paper focuses on applications of Theorem \ref{thm:1}.
-Specifically, we develop a framework for analyzing the dispersion surfaces of Schr{\"o}dinger operators $-\Delta + V$ for generic potentials $V$ invariant under a lattice $\Lambda$, i.e. periodic with respect to $\Lambda$ and symmetric with respect to the point group of $\Lambda$.
+The rest of this paper focuses on the eigenvalue problem \eqref{eq:9b}.
+Specifically, using the theory of holomorphic families of type (A), we develop a framework for analyzing the dispersion surfaces of Schr{\"o}dinger operators $-\Delta + V$ for generic potentials $V$ invariant under a lattice $\Lambda$, i.e. periodic with respect to $\Lambda$ and symmetric with respect to the point group of $\Lambda$.

 This section concentrates on this general set-up.
 We first review Floquet--Bloch theory and define lattice-invariant potentials.
-We then state and prove perturbative lemmas on Floquet--Bloch eigenvalues of $-\Delta+zV$.
+We then state and prove perturbative lemmas on Floquet--Bloch eigenvalues of $H_z = -\Delta+zV$, in the process proving our first main result, Theorem \ref{thm:1new}.
 Brought together, these results outline our strategy to describe the generic structure of the dispersion surfaces of invariant Schr{\"o}dinger operators.
 In the next section we apply this framework to analyze the dispersion surfaces of Schr{\"o}dinger operators with potentials invariant under cubic lattices.